 The most widely known use of this technology is the cryptocurrency bitcoin, a decentralized monetary system that has attracted considerable interest, in particular because of the surge in bitcoin prices.
 At present, there are - as is typically the case when a novel technology emerges - many myths about blockchains and bitcoins that leave people confused.

 Alfred Taudes, Academic Director of WU Vienna's Research Institute for Cryptoeconomics, compares the situation to the early days of the internet in the 1990s: “E-mail was the first application of the Internet, and no one could possibly tell what was to come.
 People said e-commerce would never work because customers wanted to physically experience the things they buy, because suitable payment methods did not exist and because delivery would be much too complex and expensive.
 However, the reality is that many technologies do overcome their teething problems.
-Recently, Jeff Bezos, the founder of Amazon, became the world's richest man.
+The success of Amazon demonstrates this in an impressive way.
 In the case of blockchain technology too, there will be many, completely new applications that will go on to dominate all aspects of business.
 We are only in the trial phase.”

 “Bitcoin is just the first use of blockchain technology,” says Prof. Taudes.
 The first blockchain was developed for the purpose of storing bitcoin transactions.
 Since then, many enhanced or modified versions of the original concept have emerged and served as a basis for countless other uses ranging from reorganizing supply chains to offering new banking services to managing personal data.
 “Currently, most of the revenue generated by media platforms goes to the platform operators, while the artists they feature receive virtually nothing.
 Cryptocurrencies and the blockchain would make it possible for us to buy directly from the artists."